zannabianca1997/total_shoot_out/README.md

 # total_shoot_out
-A symple game made whit python and pygame
+A symple game made with python and pygame